MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios-multiscreen/hello-ios-multiscreen-deepdive.md

 ### View

 A View is the component that’s responsible for rendering the user interface.
 In nearly all platforms that use the MVC pattern, the user interface is composed of a hierarchy of views.
 We can think of a View in MVC as a view hierarchy with a single view – known as the root view - at the top of the hierarchy and any number of child views (known as or subviews) below it.
-In iOS, a screen’s Content View Hierarchy corresponds to the View component in MVC.
+In iOS, a screen’s Content View hierarchy corresponds to the View component in MVC.

 ### Controller